Inline (C and C++): C99

-In C99, a function defined inline will never, and a function defined extern inline will always, emit an externally visible function.
+In C99, a function defined inline will never emit an externally visible function, while a function defined extern inline will always do so.
 Unlike in C++, there is no way to ask for an externally visible function shared among translation units to be emitted only if required.

 If inline declarations are mixed with extern inline declarations or with unqualified declarations (ie., without inline qualifier or storage class), the translation unit must contain a definition (no matter whether unqualified, inline, or extern inline) and an externally visible function will be emitted for it.

 A function defined inline requires exactly one function with that name somewhere else in the program which is either defined extern inline or without qualifier.
 If more than one such definition is provided in the whole program, the linker will complain about duplicate symbols.
 If, however, it is lacking, the linker does not necessarily complain, because, if all uses could be inlined, it is not needed.
 But it may complain, since the compiler can always ignore the inline qualifier and generate calls to the function instead, as typically happens if the code is compiled without optimization.
 (This may be the desired behavior, if the function is supposed to be inlined everywhere by all means, and an error should be generated if it is not.)
 A convenient way is to define the inline functions in header files and create one .c file per function, containing an extern inline declaration for it and including the respective header file with the definition.
 It does not matter whether the declaration is before or after the include.

 To prevent unreachable code from being added to the final executable if all uses of a function were inlined, it is advised to put the object files of all such .c files with a single extern inline function into a static library file, typically with ar rcs, then link against that library instead of the individual object files.
 That causes only those object files to be linked that are actually needed, in contrast to linking the object files directly, which causes them to be always included in the executable.
 However, the library file must be specified after all the other object files on the linker command line, since calls from object files specified after the library file to the functions will not be considered by the linker.
 Calls from inline functions to other inline functions will be resolved by the linker automatically (the s option in ar rcs ensures this).